Scuba Diving Trip in Manado

 I stayed in one of the luxury villas that features a comfortable mattress in a bedroom, leading out to a wooden balcony from where you have a marvellous view overlooking the pier and the 3 diving boats set against a striking sunset backdrop.

 Not all the villas have a seaview so booking in advance is definitely advisable if you want one of these.
 Inside the room I found everything that I would have expected from a resort of this level, including hot water, air conditioning, satellite TV and Wi-Fi.
 The resort wasn't too busy during my stay, but I welcomed the peace and quiet at night after exhilarating days spent diving.

 The property looks brand new to me so I was surprised to hear the manager explaining they plan to renovate the entire place in the near future.
 It is great to know that they really care about giving the best service and accommodation to their customers.

 Getting There and Away

 I arrived in Indonesia via Jakarta and then booked a domestic flight to Manado.
 But almost all the other resort guests that I had the pleasure to meet had flown via Singapore with Silk Air flights.
 This, in retrospect, seems to be the best option when travelling from western countries.

 Is It Worth It?

 The Kima Bajo Resort, with its well-built villas wisely secluded well away from Manado and any other resort, enjoys a blissfully remote setting.
-This is already enough of a reason to say it is worth taking the journey to this little slice of diving heaven.
-Add to that the amazingly pristine dive sites that the Bunaken National Park has on offer, plus the professionalism of a long established diving company like Eco Divers.
+This is already enough of a reason to say it is worth making the journey to this little slice of diving heaven.
+Add to that the amazingly pristine dive sites that the Bunaken National Park has on offer, plus the professionalism of a long established business like Eco Divers.
 When one considers all of these elements, the answer is a resounding, “Yes, it is definitely worth it!”

 Written by Ricardo Rossi, June 2010